true-while/AzureFastStartForIoT/Fraud Detection/README.md

 5. Open the SecuritySystemUWP.sln solution file, in the SecuritySystemUWP folder, using Visual Studio 2015.
 6. From the tool bar, choose "Remote Machine" as the target to deploy your application to.
 7. ![Choosing the right target setting](images/remotemachine.png "Choosing the right target setting")
-8. From the pop-up dialog, you should see the name and IP of your device has been autodetected (*minwinpc -- 192.168.1.5* in this case), __click 'select'__  to set it as the target for deployment device. *If your device is not shown, you can manually enter the IP address being sure to use the default authentication mode (i.e. Universal - unencrypted).
+8. From the pop-up dialog, you should see the name and IP of your device has been autodetected (*minwinpc -- 192.168.1.5* in this case), __click 'select'__  to set it as the target for deployment device. *If your device is not shown, you can manually enter the IP address being sure to use the default authentication mode (i.e. Universal - unencrypted).*
 9. ![Remote Machine dialog](images/connections1.png) ![Remote Machine dialog2](images/connections2.png)
-10. You'll now need to tell Visual Studio to compile the application for the ARM platform (which a requirement to run on the RPi). __Right-click__ on the name of your solution in Solution Explorer and choose *"Configuration Manager".*
+10. Configure Visual Studio to compile the application for the ARM platform (which a requirement to run on the RPi). __Right-click__ on the name of your solution in Solution Explorer and choose *"Configuration Manager".*
 11. Set the *Active solution platform* setting to __ARM__.
 Click __Close__.
 12. Right-click on the __com.microsoft.maker.SecuritySystem__ project and select "Build".
 This will download nuget packages and compile this project.
 13. Repeat the process for the __OneDriveConnector__, __PirSensor__ and __UsbCamera__ projects.